RaulCatalinas/GetsMyApps/CONTRIBUTING.md

 Contributions of all types are welcome, including:

 - Code
-- Testing
 - Translations
 - Bug reports
 - Suggestions

-## To-do's

-- [x] Creating the GUI using Tailwind for the styles
-- [ ] Add testing
-- [ ] Add download logic
-- [ ] Add Spanish translation
-- [ ] Adding logic to allow the user to change the language

 ## How to submit a contribution